Charles Gordon-Lennox, 11th Duke of Richmond: Goodwood

 In 1995, the Earl of March, as he was then styled, moved from London to his family seat, Goodwood House, to take over management of the estate, following family tradition of the estate management devolving upon the heir apparent when he turns forty.

 Motorsport at Goodwood was started by his grandfather, Freddie March, who opened the Goodwood Motor Circuit in 1948.
 March established the Festival of Speed at Goodwood House in 1993.
 He then brought motor racing back to the circuit, which had closed in 1966, with the creation of the Goodwood Revival in 1998.
 The Duke's name appears in the video game Gran Turismo 6, when he sends players an invitation related to the Goodwood Festival of Speed.

 The Goodwood Estate covers 12,000 acres to the north of Chichester.
 The Goodwood Estate Company is a diverse portfolio of businesses which includes: Goodwood Racecourse, a 4,000-acre organic farm, two eighteen-hole golf courses, Goodwood Aerodrome and Flying School, and a 91-bedroom hotel.
 The Group employs over 550 people and attracts 800,000 visitors to the estate each year.
 Also on the estate are Goodwood Cricket Club and the headquarters of Rolls-Royce Motor Cars.

-In 2006, the Duke was became Deputy Lieutenant (DL) for West Sussex, and was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to heritage, sport and charity.
+In 2006, the Duke was appointed Deputy Lieutenant (DL) for West Sussex, and was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to heritage, sport and charity.

 In 2025 Richmond launched the Goodwood Art Foundation.

-Engagements

-In September 2023, the Duke attended the Ambassadors Theatre Group’s annual summer party held in the Sunken Gardens of Kensington Palace.
-The event brought together figures from the arts, media, and public life, including Lord Snowdon, Sarah Jessica Parker, and Matthew Broderick.
-Hosted by ATG President Mark Cornell, the gathering celebrated the British theatre industry.

-In September 2024, the Duke hosted the 26th annual Goodwood Revival at the Goodwood Estate in West Sussex.
-The event featured historic motor racing and period-themed activities, and is known for its focus on mid-20th-century automotive heritage and fashion.
-A reception was held at the Old Control Tower to mark the start of the event.
-Guests included Dita Von Teese.

-In February 2025, the Duke took part in the Purdey Awards for Game and Conservation, held at Audley House in Mayfair.
-Celebrating its 25th anniversary, the event recognised conservation and sustainability efforts within the UK’s gamekeeping and shooting community.
-The Duke presented the awards, while the Duke of Wellington chaired the judging panel.

 Marriages and children

 The Duke has been married twice and has three sons and two daughters.
-Marrying firstly in 1976 to Sally Clayton by whom he had one daughter:
+He married Sally Clayton in 1976, with whom he had one daughter: